Nuffield Australia 2016 Scholar

 “I never expected to have the exposure, the access, the acceptance or holistic view that Nuffield provided me.
 I saw more, and learnt more, than I ever expected possible, and to be now applying these findings is the icing on the cake,” Ben said.

-“In my opinion, these greener energies not only offset costs, they have far reaching benefits for producers, the supply chain, policymakers, the wider community and the environment,” Ben said.
+“These greener energies not only offset costs, they have far reaching benefits for producers, the supply chain, policymakers, the community and environment,” Ben said.